 “I love to read through thousands of rows of data tables to digest information,” said no one ever.
-Most of the data that you collect ends up in some kind of standard table of rows and columns.
+Most of the data you collect through business analytics tools end up in some kind of standard table of rows and columns.
 Although you could leave it in this form, it’s not only boring to look at, but also incredibly difficult to actually understand the big picture.
 Sure, you may get a general sense of what the data holds — you may even be able to spot a pattern or two.
-But to get a true picture of the story that your data tells, you need visual analytics tools.
+But to get a true picture of the story your data tells, you need visual analytics tools.

 What is Visual Analytics?

-Falling under the category of business intelligence (BI), visual analytics is basically just visual data analysis.
-It involves data displayed in a visual chart that makes it easier to understand than the endless rows and columns of a table.
+Falling under the category of business intelligence (BI) and business analytics (BA), visual analytics is basically just a visualization of data analysis.
+It involves data displayed in a visual chart or dashboard that makes it easier to understand than if it were presented in endless rows and columns of a table.
 This makes it easy to decipher trends at a glance, without taking up too much of your time.
-Additionally, visual analytics makes data analysis easier to understand for those who aren’t data scientists.
+Additionally, visual data analysis tools make data analysis easier to understand for those who aren’t data scientists.

 As an example, look at the two pictures below.
 Which looks more appealing to you: the data table on the left, or the graph on the right?

 The data on the right looks like it’s a little easier to work with, doesn’t it?
 Just imagine trying to spot trends in a giant table in order to, for example, improve the effectiveness of your email marketing.
-The data on the right is much clearer, allowing you to spot trends with nothing more than a quick peek (not that you’re limited to just a quick peek, of course).
+The data on the right is much clearer, allowing you to spot trends with nothing more than a quick peek.

 So where does the “analytics” aspect come in?
 Visual analytics doesn’t just visualize your data — it also performs actual data analysis, too.
-According to Techopedia, “Generally, what makes visual analytics unique is that the information being visualized involves statistical work or data mining, or other types of analytics work.
-For instance… a visual interface that simply displays the results of analytics algorithms would be described as visual analytics.”
+According to Techopedia, visual analytics is unique in that it involves statistical work, data mining or other analytical work to visualize the data.

 Common Features of Visual Analytics Tools

-Like any other piece of software, there are certain features of visual analytics tools that are standard among every vendor.
-There are also some that may not be standard, but are necessary to get the most out of your data.
+Like any other piece of software, there are certain features of visual analysis tools that are standard among every vendor.
+There are also some that may not be standard but are necessary to get the most out of your data.
 This list includes both.
 We have an in-depth requirements checklist to help you delve in deeper, but here’s a crash course.
 If you happen to find yourself evaluating a visual analytics vendor, look for the following:

 This should go without saying, as it’s the essence of what makes visual analytics tools… well… visual analytics tools.
 Data visualization simply refers to the ability to take data sets and display that information in graphics, charts, figures and bars.
 It is used as a way to deliver visual reporting to users for the performance, operations or general statistics of an application, network, hardware or virtually any IT asset.
 This data is generally in the form of numbers, statistics and overall activity.
 This could be in a bar chart, pie chart, histogram, scatter plot, cluster graph or any other type of chart or graph.

 Dashboards are where the majority of data visualization takes place.
-They create charts and graphs for specific data, constantly updating themselves with the latest real-time information to keep you informed.
-Dashboards are great for at-a-glance or ad-hoc analysis, when you just need to quickly check your data.
-For example, you can compare the number of leads generated from email sign ups by email type to gain insights into marketing effort effectiveness.
+They create charts and graphs for specific data, constantly updating with the latest real-time information to keep you informed.
+Dashboards are great for at-a-glance or ad-hoc analysis when you just need to quickly check your data.
+For example, you can compare the number of leads generated from email sign-ups by email type to gain insights into marketing effort effectiveness.

 Integration with Multiple Data Sources

 In order to visualize data about various processes, you have to gather them from wherever you collect and store them.
-This means that your visual analytics tool needs to be able to communicate with all of the different data sources you have in order to pull that data, analyze it and visualize it.
+This means your visual analysis tool needs to be able to communicate with all of the different data sources you have.
+This allows data visualization tools to pull that data, analyze it and visualize it.

-Lastly, as we all learned in kindergarten, sharing is caring.
-Why silo your data visualizations and other analyses when you can provide access to other business users within your organization?
+As we all learned in kindergarten, sharing is caring.
+Why silo your data visualizations and other analysis processes when you can provide easy access to other users within your organization?